ebreton/pylint-server/README.md

 The two main requirements are Flask and Travis.
 No other build server are supported at the moment.

+Two variable environments are expected:
+- GITHUB_TOKEN, with the name of the github repo connected to Travis
+- MONGODB_URI, with the connection string to MongoDB

 ## Deployment and Usage

 This application configures a POST route on /reports.
 This endpoint accepts